 By clicking on the “Click Here” button next to the graphic design schools that you are interested in, you can receive free information and enrollment information about the top online graphic design degrees in the country:

-AS in Graphics Design
+AS in Graphic Design

-BS in Graphics Design
+BS in Graphic Design

 Graphic Design Degrees Resource Articles

 Thank you for visiting Graphic Design Degrees, a site devoted to providing accurate easily accessible information and resources for students who are considering obtaining a graphic design degree.
 Below you will find resource articles on:

 - Degree for Graphic Design Online

 1. What Types of Online Graphic Design Degrees and Programs Are Available?

 Graphic Design Certificate (GDC): Go straight to the core classes with these certificate programs.
 They can be achieved in as little as nine hours and focus mainly on software and design.

 Associate of Arts in Graphic Design and Multimedia (AA/GDM): Students learn to create effective designs that visually communicate a message in a variety of multimedia environments.
 They also develop skills in critical thinking, logic, communications, and problem solving.

 Associate of Science in Graphic Design (AS/GD): The goal of this degree is to provide a focus on conceptual thinking while developing graphic design technical and creative skills.
 This includes an introduction to the theory and practice of design production, electronic publishing, graphic imagery, and sales promotion.